BNN-UPC/BNNetSimulator/README.md

 - ON-OFF distribution

+- Generic distribution generated with a python script

-Additionally, you can define the packet size distribution as a list of packet sizes and their probabilities.
+Additionally, you can define the packet size distribution as a list of packet sizes and their probabilities or through a generic python script.
 For more information on the available parameters and how to use them, please refer to the [input_parameters_glossary.ipynb](input_parameters_glossary.ipynb) document.